Neural Capacity Estimators: How Reliable Are They?: Numerical Results

 \subsection{Numerical Experiments}

-{\bf AWGN with average power constraint:} In Table. \ref{tab:AWGN} we provide a comparison between the capacity of this model and its neural estimate for different SNR values and variance of capacity estimation.
-We note that the relative accuracy of the decreases as the SNR grows but the loss of accuracy does not affect all methods equally.
+{\bf AWGN with average power constraint:} Results for this channel are obtained using 10 separate estimation trials, where for each trial the NIT and the \ac{nmie} networks are initialized randomly.
+In Table \ref{tab:AWGN} we provide a comparison between the true capacity and its neural estimate for different SNR values.
+Specifically, we provide the average estimate across the 10 trials the standard deviation across trials.
+We note that the relative accuracy decreases as the SNR grows but the loss of accuracy does not affect all methods equally.
 The MINE gives a more accurate estimate of the capacity compared to other methods, while \ac{dine} seems to diverge from the true capacity at higher SNRs.
-Fig.~\ref{fig:hist} shows the histogram of the \ac{nit} learned optimal input distribution at SNR=40dB for the DINE, MINE, and SMILE.
-We observe that at higher SNRs the \ac{mine} and \ac{smile} achieve a more accurate approximation of the optimal input distribution, i.e. Gaussian.
+Moreover, the standard deviation of MINE is lower than all other methods suggesting that it is more robust to random initialization and has a lower variance in estimating capacity.
+Note that this is contrary to estimation of mutual information, where methods such as SMILE show lower variance.
+Fig.~\ref{fig:hist} shows the histogram of the \ac{nit} learned optimal input distribution for the DINE, MINE, and SMILE.
+We observe that at higher SNRs the \ac{mine} achieves a more accurate approximation of the optimal input distribution, i.e. Gaussian.
 While \ac{dine} can also learn accurate input distributions at low SNRs, at higher SNRs, it seems to deviate from the optimal input.
-It is evident from the the table that MINE gives the least variance compared to the other methods.
-Although there are other method than MINe which yield lower variance in estimating MI, we have observed that in the joint optimization setting where two neural networks optimzed jointly these observation does not hold.
-In fact SMILE gives higher variance at different SNR regimes compared with MINR, but smaller variance compared to DINE in capacity estimation.
 Note that all three methods are trained for the same number of iterations here for a fair comparison.